 TSA Approved Urns

 There are many TSA approved urns available that allow TSA agents to screen the inner contents with an x-ray.
-This includes biodegradable urns such as ones made from bamboo, wood, paper and plant materials (The Living Urn's bio urn, Eco Water Urn, Eco Scattering Urns, and the Eco Burial Urn are all TSA compliant).
+This includes biodegradable urns such as ones made from bamboo, wood, paper and plant materials (The Living Urn's bio urn, Eco Water Urn and Eco Scattering Urns which are designed for scattering ashes, and the Eco Burial Urn are all TSA compliant).
 In addition, plastic urns can also be TSA complaint.
 Urns to avoid would be ones made out of metal or stone.
 If you want a metal or stone urn (or another urn that is not TSA compliant), you can simply use a TSA compliant urn for the flight and transfer the ashes into another urn after you arrive.